guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 layout: post_page
 title: "Justify"
 alias: /j
-date: 2014-06-10
+date: 2014-07-08
-wistiaId:
+wistiaId: h307awvs6z
-videoLength: x minutes x seconds
+videoLength: 6 minutes 01 seconds
 excerpt: >
+  In this epsiode, we’ll look at the 12 possible values for text-align, one of which is justify, next we'll look at using justified text with CSS columns and finally look at how justify can be used to create a floatless responsive grid system with just a few lines of code.
 summary: |
+  Justify is one available value for the `text-align` property.

+  It allows the formatting of text in a style often used in newspaper design.

+  In this epsiode, we’ll look at the 12 possible values for text-align, one of which is justify, next we'll look at using justified text with CSS columns and finally look at how `justify` can be used to create a floatless responsive grid system with just a few lines of code.
 ---

-Justify is one available value for the text align property.
+Justify is one available value for the `text-align` property.

 It allows the formatting of text in a style often used in newspaper design.